-There are many factors when it comes to pricing work of art.
+There are many factors when it comes to pricing a work of art.
 However, the three strategies below will make the process easier.
-After you have decided on a price structure for your products, you will want to make sure the prices are the same on all platforms you use to sell your artwork.
+After you have decided on a price structure for your products, you will want to ensure the prices are the same on all platforms you use to sell your artwork.

 FORMULA 2: (Hourly Wage × Hours Spent) + Cost of Materials

-Your hourly wage should reflect the money and time you put into creating your artwork.
-Giving yourself an hourly wage ensures you are paid for each hour you work and cover the materials used for each project.
+Your hourly wage should reflect the money and time you spent creating your artwork.
+Giving yourself an hourly wage ensures you are paid for each work hour and cover the materials used for each project.

 For example, if you make $18 per hour and spend six hours working on the painting, your formula would look like this: